 What happens after 4 days of not drinking?
 Heavy drinkers or binge drinkers should feel more hydrated and less fatigued after 4 days of not drinking.
 Those who struggle with alcoholism may feel their alcohol withdrawal symptoms start to go away by the 4th day.

-Most drinkers start to sleep better after a week of not drinking alcohol.
+Most drinkers start to sleep better after a week of no alcohol consumption.
 This better sleep is caused by more REM sleep, the deepest stage of sleep where dreaming and memory occur.
-Alcohol may help you fall asleep faster because it’s a depressant, but it prevents this all-important REM stage of sleep.

 Within 3-7 days, withdrawal symptoms will stop for most dependent drinkers.
 In rare cases, symptoms can develop into delirium tremens (DTs), which is a medical emergency.